-15. Does your medical school curriculum address the environmental and health co-benefits of a plant-based diet?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
+1.15.
+Does your medical school curriculum address the environmental and health co-benefits of a plant-based diet?

+- 3 This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.

 Score Explanation: As part of the M1 core curriculum at Brown, the course Health Systems Science includes a lecture titled "Planetary Health," which very briefly discusses how a transition to more sustainable plant-based diets can reduce the environmental footprint of agriculture and improve health.
+In a first year lecture titled 'Weight Control: Popular Diets and Other Interventions', the Mediterranean diet is described as moderate-fat plant-based diet that is sustainable.

-16. Does your medical school curriculum address the carbon footprint of healthcare systems?
+1.16.
+Does your medical school curriculum address the carbon footprint of healthcare systems?
 3 This topic was explored in depth by the core curriculum 2 This topic was briefly covered in the core curriculum.
 1 This topic was covered in elective coursework.
 0 This topic was not covered.
+Same Explanation: The Dianotam, Health elective briefly discussed the earboy feetprint of the health